atulkamble/AviatrixACE/index.md

 # FlightPath
 FlightPath is a troubleshooting tool.
 It retrieves and displays, in a side by side fashion, AWS EC2 related information such as Security Groups, Route table and route table entries and network ACL.
 This helps you to identify connectivity problems.

+# ActiveMesh Insane Mode Encryption Performance
+Aviatrix High Performance Encryption (HPE), also known as ActiveMesh Insane Mode, achieves line rate performance with encryption in AWS when Jumbo frames are deployed (the default setting for AWS instances).
+The test benchmark baseline is the native AWS peering where no Aviatrix gateways are deployed in the VPCs.
+Adding 500 stateful firewall rules have little impact to the performance.

 # Author Profile:
 - [LinkedIn: atuljkamble](https://www.linkedin.com/in/atuljkamble)
 - [Twitter: atul_kamble](https://www.twitter.com/atul_kamble)